rajsvmahendra/rajsvmahendra/README.md

 A few things I’ve built or contributed to:

-- 🔍 [Fraud_app](#) – Real-Time Credit Card Fraud Detection Dashboard
+- 🔍 [Fraud_app](https://github.com/rajsvmahendra/Fraud_app) – Real-Time Credit Card Fraud Detection Dashboard.
-- 🤖 [MemoryVisualizer](#) – A Python-based memory allocation simulator
+- 🤖 [MemoryVisualizer](https://github.com/rajsvmahendra/MemoryVisualizer) – A Python-based memory allocation simulator.
 - 📊 [Dashboards](#) – I like making data talk.

-(Working on new ones constantly — watch this space!)
+_(Working on new ones constantly — watch this space!)_

 ---

 ## 📚 Currently Learning

-- TypeScript
+- 🧾 TypeScript
-- LLM Fine-Tuning
+- 🤖 LLM Fine-Tuning
-- How to not refactor the same function 18 times 😅
+- 🪛 How to not refactor the same function 18 times 😅

 ---

 ## 💡 Fun Facts

 - I love ancient philosophy as much as modern tech 🏛️
 - My coffee: strong and dark like my variable naming conventions ☕
 - Once debugged an issue for 3 hours... forgot to save the file 😭

 ---